 - 1 tablespoon sesame seeds, toasted lightly

 - Kosher salt and freshly ground pepper, to taste

 - Bring salted water to boil for noodles.

 - In large skillet, heat 1 tablespoon of vegetable oil over medium high heat.
 Add tofu and brown, approximately 12 minutes (be careful when stirring the tofu to heat all sides - when raw, the tofu pieces fall apart with just the bump of a spatula).
 When browned, transfer tofu to paper towel to drain and season with salt and pepper.

 - Add carrots to skillet and sauté until tender and golden brown, about 8 minutes.
 Transfer carrots to bowl.

-- Heat remaining 2 tablespoons of vegetable oil in skillet, and add mushrooms, scallions, ginger, and pear.
+- Heat the remaining 2 tablespoons of vegetable oil in skillet, and add mushrooms, scallions, ginger, and pear.
 Cook over medium heat, stirring constantly, until tender.
 Stir in carrots and remove skillet from heat.

 - Meanwhile, boil noodles according the package instructions, until al dente.
 Drain and rinse with cold water.
 Toss with 1 teaspoon of sesame oil.

 - Return skillet to moderate heat and add water, soy sauce, rice vinegar, and 1 teaspoon sesame oil.
 Simmer and cook, stirring constantly, until hot.
 Add noodles to skillet and cook, tossing until heated through.
 Season with salt and pepper, and serve warm with tofu and toasted sesame seeds.